Gavi (footballer): International career

 Gavi has represented Spain at under-15 and under-16 level.

 On 30 September 2021, Gavi received a surprise call-up to the senior Spain national team by the manager Luis Enrique.
 He made his debut in their UEFA Nations League semi-final win against Italy on 6 October, becoming the youngest player to ever represent Spain at senior level.
 In the final against France on 10 October, Spain ultimately suffered a 2–1 defeat.
 On 5 June 2022, he scored his first senior goal in the Nations League away against the Czech Republic, becoming the youngest player to ever score representing Spain at senior level.

 Gavi was named in Spain's squad for the 2022 FIFA World Cup in Qatar, in which he started in all four matches.
 With his goal against Costa Rica in Spain's first game of the tournament, Gavi became the third youngest player (only behind Pelé and Manuel Rosas) to score in a World Cup match.

 On 15 October 2023, Gavi scored the only goal in a 1–0 away win over Norway during the Euro 2024 qualifying, securing his national team's qualification to the major tournament.
 A month later, on 19 November, he sustained an ACL injury in his right knee and a damaged meniscus during a UEFA Euro 2024 qualifying match against Georgia, which would force him to miss both the Euro 2024 finals and the 2024 Olympic Games for Spain.

+On 25 May 2026, Gavi was named in Spain's squad for the 2026 FIFA World Cup.
+He only made two appearances throughout the tournament, starting in Spain's opening match – a 0–0 draw against Cape Verde – and coming on as a late substitute in a 3–0 win over Austria in the round of 32; Spain went on to win the title with a 1–0 extra-time victory over defending champions Argentina in the final.

 Style of play

 Graham Hunter of ESPN hailed Gavi as a highly promising young player in 2021, comparing him to former Barcelona midfielders Xavi and Andrés Iniesta due to his dribbling, anticipation, intelligence, vision, passing, first touch, close control, change of pace, and quick reflexes.
 Following his performance in Spain's semi-final victory over Italy in the 2021 Nations League Finals, Italian defender Emerson Palmieri described Gavi as a player who "has huge potential".

+Coach Hansi Flick has deployed Gavi in multiple midfield roles during 2025–26, leveraging his defensive work rate, pressing intensity, and technical ability to adapt to various tactical setups.